hunterxcobby/Python-Projects/lessons/notes/username_generator.md

 ```python
             usernames.add(f"@{first_name[:i].lower()}_{surname[:j].lower()}")
 ```
-- Inside the loops, this line generates additional username options using slices of `first_name` and `surname`, converting them to lowercase, and combining them with an underscore in between, all prepended with `@`.
+- Inside the loops, this line generates additional username suggestions using slices of `first_name` and `surname`, converting them to lowercase, and combining them with an underscore in between, all prepended with `@`.

 ```python
             if len(usernames) >= 15: